yanmartins/yanmartins/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Yan Lucas Martins.
+My name is Yan Martins.
 I am a undergraduate Telecommunications Engineering student at IFSC, Brazil.
 Here you will find my academic and personal projects.